Jeremiah Johnson is a very odd and excellent movie.

 The only thing missing is a train robbery.

-Except unlike most movies, these events and encounters don’t really unfold in any kind of linear way; they just happen.
 No town needs rescuing, no gold needs stealing, no girl needs saving.
 There is a notion of a plot that develops about half-way through but it’s almost more of a sub-plot.

 In that way, it really mirrors the time period when it was made — as my night-friend Penelope remarked, “It’s the ultimate 70s movie.”
-The

-beach party dirt bath of the 1960s, with all of its impossible promises, was over and the boomers began to realize we really couldn’t all get along.
+beach party dirt bath of the 1960s, with all of its impossible promises, was over and the boomers began to realize that we really couldn’t all get along.

 That guy who was preaching “share and share alike, brother” really just wanted to smoke all your grass and steal your woman.